Total TimePrep: 20 min. Bake: 25 min. + cooling

 - 1/2 cup chopped pecans

-- For icing, cream butter in a mixing bowl.
-Add sugar and milk; beat until desired consistency is reached.
-Stir in blackberries, coconut and pecans.
-Frost tops of two layers; stack on serving plate with plain layer on top.
-Frost top and sides of cake.
-Yield: 12-16 servings.
+- For icing, cream butter in a small bowl.
+Add sugar and milk; beat until icing achieves desired consistency.
+Stir in the blackberries, coconut and pecans.
+Spread icing between layers and over the top and sides of cake.

 Nutrition Facts1 piece: 590 calories, 35g fat (10g saturated fat), 70mg cholesterol, 320mg sodium, 66g carbohydrate (50g sugars, 3g fiber), 5g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Yum! this is so good, you can really taste the the pecans & blackberries even after it is baked.

 I didn't have raspberry jello so I substituted strawberry, also used almonds instead of pecans because it's all I had.
 This cake is wonderful, moiste, flavorful, and simple to make.

 OMG!
 Do not miss out on this cake!
 You will get rave reviews every single time you make it.
 By far this is my favorite cake ever, so moist and dense, the texture is nice and oh the flavor amazing.
 Just for cost reasons I omit the pecans but I'm sure it a wonderful addition.

 Jun 1, 2010